 We conduct our business primarily through our subsidiaries and the consolidated variable interest entities in China.
 Our operations in China are governed by PRC laws and regulations.
-As of the date of this annual report, our PRC subsidiaries and the consolidated variable interest entities have obtained the requisite licenses and permits from the PRC government authorities that are material for the business operations of our holding company and the consolidated variable interest entities in China, including, among others, Internet Content Provider ("ICP") License, Electronic Data Interchange ("EDI") License, Internet Culture Business Permit, Food Business Permit, Internet Drug Information Service Certificate, Financing Guarantee Business License and Business Licenses to Professional Insurance Intermediaries.
+As of the date of this annual report, our PRC subsidiaries and the consolidated variable interest entities have obtained the requisite licenses and permits from the PRC government authorities that are material for the business operations of our holding company and the consolidated variable interest entities in China, including, among others, Internet Content Provider ("ICP") License, Electronic Data Interchange ("EDI") License, Domestic Call Center License, Internet Culture Business Permit, Food Business Permit, Internet Drug Information Service Certificate, Filing Recordation for Medical Devices Operating Enterprise, Financing Guarantee Business License, Approval to Conduct Financial Leasing Business, Approval to Conduct Micro-lending Business and Business Licenses to Professional Insurance Intermediaries.
 Given the uncertainties of interpretation and implementation of relevant laws and regulations and the enforcement practice by relevant government authorities, we may be required to obtain additional licenses, permits, filings or approvals for the functions and services of our platform in the future.
 For more detailed information, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Business-If our practice is deemed to violate any PRC laws, rules or regulations, our business, financial condition and results of operations would be materially and adversely affected."

-Furthermore, in connection with our issuance of securities to foreign investors, under current PRC laws, regulations and regulatory rules, as of the date of this annual report, we, our PRC subsidiaries and the consolidated variable interest entities, (i) have not received request to obtain permissions from the China Securities Regulatory Commission, or the CSRC, (ii) have not received request to go through cybersecurity review by the Cyberspace Administration of China, or the CAC, and (iii) have not received or were denied such requisite permissions by any PRC authority.
+Furthermore, in connection with our issuance of securities to foreign investors, under current PRC laws, regulations and regulatory rules, as of the date of this annual report, we, our PRC subsidiaries and the consolidated variable interest entities, (i) have not received a request to obtain permissions or complete filings from the China Securities Regulatory Commission, or the CSRC, (ii) have not received a request to go through cybersecurity review by the Cyberspace Administration of China, or the CAC, and (iii) have not received or were denied such requisite permissions by any PRC authority.